 When planting your Hibiscus far away from a water source, you can use remaining soil mixture to build a 2 to 3 inch high water retaining berm (catch basin / doughnut) around the outside perimeter of the planting hole, as shown in the illustration above.
 This basin will help to collect water from rainfall and irrigation often reducing watering frequency.
 The berm can be removed after a growing season.

 Next, deeply water the planting area, including the root ball, to a depth equal to the height of the root ball.
 For an extra boost, you can water your newly planted Hibiscus with a solution of Root Stimulator, which stimulates early root formation and stronger root development.
 Root Stimulator reduces plant shock and promotes greener, more vigorous plants.

 To help conserve moisture and suppress weed growth, apply a 1 to 2" layer of shredded or chipped wood mulch or straw mulch around the planting area.
 As the mulch decomposes it will add vital nutrients to the soil that your plant will appreciate.
 Avoid using freshly chipped or shredded wood for mulch until it has cured in a pile for at least 6 months, a year is better.
 Avoid placing or piling mulch directly against the base of your plant as this could cause the bark to rot.

 How To Plant A Perennial Hibiscus In A Container

-Also make sure to choose a container that is large enough to allow for 2 to 3 years of growth before shifting up to a larger size container.
-This might mean your planting pot would be 8 inches or more in width than the root ball of your plant.
+Choose a container that is large enough to allow for 2 to 3 years of growth before shifting up to a larger size container.
+This might mean your planting pot would be 8 inches or more in top diameter than the root ball of your plant.

 Container color will matter as well.
 Not only will you want to pick a color of container that goes well with the flower and foliage color of your Hibiscus, you'll also want to pick a container that matches the style of your home or other structures and other plants in the surrounding environment.